veedata/memories/README.md

 How to Use:
 ------
 There are 6 functions at the time being:
-* ``memories.dividedCrop``: Takes 3 inputs, the path to the image, the path where the outful folder should be and the number of images present in the input file.
+* ``dividedCrop``: Takes 3 inputs, the path to the image, the path where the outful folder should be and the number of images present in the input file.
 It performs the task of dividing a single image into multiple smaller ones.
 * ``addDate``: Taken input as the image path and the datetime to be added. it will add date when the image was originally taken.
 * ``bulkAddDate``: Same as addDate, except it will add date to all images in a folder.
 The inputs are the folder path and datetime.
 * ``saveAsPDF``: Converts a list of images (one or more) into a PDF